 SOLID TOP STEEL-STRING (“Acoustic”) Guitars

-Fender CC-60S solid top steel string guitar, smaller “concert” body, tweener/small teen or adult ($200)
+Fender CC-60S solid-top steel string guitar, smaller “concert” body, tweener or short teen/adult ($200)

 We also recommend any Martin steel-string with a solid top, as long as its the appropriate size for the student.